Incident Management

 Step 2: Corrective Action

-Because incidents in the workplace were anticipated based on identified risks, corresponding corrective actions should be applied to mitigate the negative impact of incidents and prevent recurrence.
+Corresponding corrective actions should be applied to mitigate the negative impact of incidents and prevent recurrence.
 Corrective actions are ideally monitored to ensure that they are completed and that the desired outcome is achieved.

 Step 3: Investigation and Analysis

 An incident investigation may entail the gathering of personal data of the people involved in the incident as well as sensitive information from documents, photos, and other media that can help provide a better understanding of the sequence of events that led to the incident.
-Using trusted tools with access to secure data storage can help maintain the privacy of information and compliance with industry standards.

 Step 4: Incident Closure

 The final step is incident report closure after checking if previous steps have been completed.
-Incident closure helps verify if the root cause of the incident has been determined, corrective actions were completed, and if learnings were applied to improve processes in order to continuously fine tune safety measures in the workplace.
+Incident closure helps verify if the root cause of the incident has been determined, corrective actions were completed, and learnings were applied to improve processes to continuously fine tune safety measures in the workplace.

 Incident Management Example